 To inform the development of MPTs, a formative study to explore FSWs preferences for future HIV prevention MPTs was conducted as part of a larger innovative behavioural science research project (UPTAKE) that is seeking to determine factors that facilitate future uptake of long-acting technologies to prevent HIV and unintended pregnancy among FSWs in Nairobi, Kenya and Kampala, Uganda.

-Wangui Machira Y, Gao L, Koki E, Korir J, Shari S, Anzala O, Omosa-Manyonyi G, Gafos M, Indravudh P, Katumba K, and Gomez G. Behavioural Predictors of Uptake of HIV and Pregnancy Prevention Products among Adolescent Girls and Young Women and Female Sex Workers in Kenya and Uganda.
+Wangũi Machira Y, Gao L, Koki E, Korir J, Shari S, Anzala O, et al. Behavioural Predictors of Uptake of HIV and Pregnancy Prevention Products among Adolescent Girls and Young Women and Female Sex Workers in Kenya and Uganda.
 11th EDCTP Forum, Paris.
 November 2023.

 UPTAKE is a programme that seeks to accelerate access and facilitate adherence to effective and innovative long-acting technologies to prevent HIV and unintended pregnancy among Adolescent Girls and Young Women (AGYW) and Female Sex Workers (FSW) through behavioural science in Kenya and Uganda.
 We identified behavioural characteristics which predict the use of HIV and pregnancy prevention products and measured the strength of preferences.